FEBRUARY TIPS 2014

-Check other tools in the garage or shed and if you did not clean them off at the end of last season, plunge the shovels and spades into a bucket of sand, which acts like sand paper and then clean any residue off with sand paper.
-Oil the wooden handles of tools with Linseed oil or some inexpensive vegetable oil, which feeds the wood and smoothens it so you do not get splinters.
-Also check your hoses and fittings, which may have sprung leaks since last year.
+When you can climb over the snowdrifts check other tools in the garage or shed.
+If you did not clean them off at the end of last season, plunge the shovels and spades into a bucket of sand, sand is an abrasive and will clean off any left over soil and manure residue.
+Oil the wooden handles of tools with Linseed oil or some inexpensive vegetable oil, the oil feeds the wood and keeps the handles splinter free.
+At the same time, check your hoses and fittings, which may have sprung leaks since last year.

 Make a shopping list of new tools that are needed.
-Sales abound at this time of year, to pick up bargains.
-However, buy only quality tools and hoses; the old adage always applies “you get what you pay for”.
-Also check that you have enough twine, bamboo rods, wire ties or nails, organic fertilizers and Seaweed and Manure teas on this website.
+There are lots of sales at this time of year, for you to pick up bargains.
+However, I caution that you buy only quality tools and hoses; the old adage always applies “you get what you pay for”.
+Also check that you have enough twine, bamboo rods, wire ties or nails, organic fertilizers like our Manure tea on this website.

 White walls in the greenhouse reflect light so any areas that need retouching, paint with white paint.
 It gives me pleasure to see